 Currently we are leaning towards doing an entirely new and original ballet production, perhaps named “The Rose Garden Princess.”
 You see, all of my chickens were stunned to learn there was an entire ballet called “Swan Lake” but nothing, absolutely nothing, featuring chickens.
 But we can change that, and indeed we will change that because we share a dream.
 We do have a unanimous decision on that!

-“Maybe the Rose Garden Princess is captured by the Evil Rat King and taken away to his Kingdom of Darkness where she is forced to lay six eggs every night,” I suggest.
+“Maybe The Rose Garden Princess is captured by The Evil King and taken away to his Kingdom of Darkness where she is forced to lay six eggs every night,” I suggest.
 (Frightful expressions all around the coop!)
-“Maybe even in her captivity she is able to dance, and unbeknownst to the Evil Rat King while dancing she creates a plan of escape for herself and the other captured princesses.”
+“Maybe even in her captivity she is able to dance, and unbeknownst to The Evil King while dancing she creates a plan of escape for herself and the other captured princesses.”
 (Delightful expressions all around the coop!)

 Before long, the light begins to fade and it’s time for everyone to go up to bed.
-I tuck them all in for the night so they will be safe from predators like the Evil Rat King, and we all drift off to sleep dreaming our beautiful ballet dreams.
+I tuck them all in for the night so they will be safe from predators like The Evil King, and we all drift off to sleep dreaming our beautiful ballet dreams.

 We press on through our awkward and troubled-filled times because we have a dream of something grand and glorious and altogether wonderful.
 And today may be the day!

 My Life With Gracie gave me the gift of dreams.